frmichel/flickr-statistics/src/fm/flickr/stat/README.txt

 Read all available data from the month of fm.flickr.stat.startdate to the month of fm.flickr.stat.enddate, and computes results consilated by month, for categories group, tag, user, time, user, activity and upload:
 - tag: file tags/montly_results.csv: average and max number of tags per explored photo for each month
-- user: for all users which have explored photos during each month,
-	- file users/monthly_user_average.csv shows the average and max number of contacts and photos that they have
+- user: for all users which have explored photos during each month, file users/monthly_user_average.csv shows the average and max number of contacts and photos that they have
-	- file users/monthly_user_distrib_photo.csv shows the distribution of those users per number of photos that they have
-	- file users/monthly_user_distrib_contact.csv shows the distribution of those users per number of contacts that they have
 - time: file times/monthly_times_distrib.csv: distribution of explored photos in function of the hour of day when they were uploaded
 - group: file groups/montly_results.csv: compute the average and max number of groups that explored photos belong to
 - upload: file uploads/montly_results.csv: distribution of number of photos posted to Flickr in function of the hour of day, broken down by month
   Tab "yearly" of the Excel sheet uploads/montly_results.xls provides a view of only the last column 'total'.
   The results from uploads/montly_results.csv should also be copied into file times/monthly_times_distrib.xls, in tab 'uploaded' that allows to compute the ratio of number of explored photos / number of photos uploaded by hour of day, broken down by month.
-- activity:
+- activity and anyphoto:
-	- file users/monthly_distrib_group.csv: distribution of number of explored photos in function of the number of groups they are posted to
+	- file monthly_distrib_group.csv: distribution of number of explored photos in function of the number of groups they are posted to
-	- file users/monthly_distrib_view.csv: distribution of number of explored photos in function of the number of times they were viewed
+	- file monthly_distrib_view.csv: distribution of number of explored photos in function of the number of times they were viewed
-	- file users/monthly_distrib_comment.csv: distribution of number of explored photos in function of the number of comments they have
+	- file monthly_distrib_comment.csv: distribution of number of explored photos in function of the number of comments they have
-	- file users/monthly_distrib_fav.csv: distribution of number of explored photos in function of the number of favs they have
+	- file monthly_distrib_fav.csv: distribution of number of explored photos in function of the number of favs they have
+	- file monthly_distrib_owners_photo.csv shows the distribution of those users per number of photos that they have
+	- file monthly_distrib_owners_contact.csv shows the distribution of those users per number of contacts that they have

 ProcessProbabilityPerWeekDayAndHour: